 Because technology has evolved more quickly than the tax code, the tax law surrounding digital goods and services is confusing and often duplicative.
 Right now, it’s possible you could be taxed by several different jurisdictions for the same digital purchase.

 In fact, with state and local governments desperate for new revenue sources, that scenario is very possible.
-That’s why it’s important to make sure wireless consumers are treated fairly and that we have a reasonable and sensible tax structure for such purchases.
+That’s why it’s important to make sure wireless consumers are treated fairly and that we have a reasonable and sensible tax structure for the “app” economy.

 Help From Congress: The ‘Digital Goods & Services Tax Fairness Act’